Kalanggaman (Calanggaman) Island: Leyte’s Hidden Gem

 The place was recently declared a marine sanctuary, a P200 fee is collected for every visitor going there.
 The fee goes to the Municipal Office of Palompon for maintenance and protection of the island.

-From afar, one can already notice the two white sandbars on both ends of the island.
+From afar, one will already notice the two white sandbars on both ends of the island.
 As the sunlight touches its sand, the island shines like a pearl – so beautiful, so tempting.
 The clear turquoise water surrounding the island is so inviting, that you will want to quickly get off your boat to experience the paradise that is Kalanggaman.

 The island is flat and surrounded by white sand with some rocky part.
 The eastern and western tips are sandbars that blend well with the color of the water.
 Dwarf coconut trees are scattered in the center, while rich and colorful marine life is resting underneath, unexploited.
 There’s no resort or hotel in the area but campers are welcome.